in28minutes/java-cheat-sheet/README.md

 #### Continue Example 1: For loop
 ```
-LetÕs look at an example:
+Let's look at an example:
 for (int i = 0; i < 10; i++) {
     if (i == 5) {
 continue;